 To receive notification of documentation updates, navigate to the device product folder on ti.com.
-Click on Subscribe to updates to register and receive a weekly digest of any product information that has changed.
+Click on Notifications to register and receive a weekly digest of any product information that has changed.
 For change details, review the revision history included in any revised document.